Previous Up Next

 This is probably the bookshop I visited most frequently in my whole life.
 Almost always when we go into the city, I walk into this store, even if it is only for a few minutes.
 They sell books at discount rates, both left overs from other shops and second hand books.
 They always keep some stock of each book in the shop.
 It is where I bought some of my most favourite books.
 The shop has three floors.
 On the first floor most popular books can be found.
 The second floor has a large collection of second hand books.
 The third floor has a mixture of second hand books and new books sold for discount prices.

-The shop has a lot of mirrors.
-Some of the pillars on the first floor are covered with mirrors.
-Then on the stair leading to the third floor there are mirrors around on the floor.
-If you are standing on the right height you can see yourself from many directions.
-If you are standing on the top of the this stair, you can see through these mirrors a spy mirror on the first floor reflecting part of the street in front of the store.
+There used to be a lot of mirrors in this shop.
+Some of the pillars on the first floor were covered with mirrors.
+Then on the stair leading to the third floor (which is now closed for public) there are mirrors around on the floor.
+If you were standing on the right height you can see yourself from many directions.
+If you were standing on the top of the this stair, you could see through these mirrors a spy mirror on the first floor reflecting part of the street in front of the store.
 (Both the second and third floor do not have any windows from which the street can be seen.)

 Some dates on which I visited this bookshop are: